Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 order: 2
 ---

-Many organizations manage their R packages in private repositories to control access and maintain security.
-Setting up a private repository in ProGet for your CRAN packages allows you to store, publish, and share them securely within your organization.
+ProGet let's you set up private repositories for your internal R packages that will allow you to store, publish, and share them within your organization.

-This guide will walk you through the process of setting up a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to act as a private, custom CRAN repository.
+This guide will walk you through the process of setting up a CRAN ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to act as a private, custom repository.
 We'll also cover how to create, upload, and install packages from this repository.

 ## Step 1: Create a New Feed

-We'll begin by creating a CRAN feed to host your CRAN packages.
+We'll begin by creating a CRAN feed to host your R packages.
 Navigate to "Feeds" and "Create New Feed".

 ![New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}